 Before NFPA 790 and 791, there was no oversight of field evaluation bodies other than cursory reviews done by local AHJs.
 These AHJs would go above and beyond to review field evaluation reports and assess the organizations that produced them.

 Some jurisdictions maintained lists of organizations they felt comfortable with, while others would mandate a Nationally Recognized Testing Laboratory (NRTL) accreditation.
-(More on that below.)
+(More on that later.)

 The introduction of FEB standards and accreditation relieves the AHJ and other requesting parties from establishing their own competency/acceptance programs.
 It provides assurance that a FEB has been evaluated for competency and scrutinized for the quality of the work that they perform in the field.